Visualizing Compliance:

 The core challenge was the lack of a single, trustworthy, and digitally verifiable visualization of field boundaries for our team to utilize for tracking farmer data.
 We had clunky tools that didn’t allow the farmer to understand their field boundaries and multiple sources of data.

-• User Friction ("The Blind Shape"): When users received their CLU maps, many times they were provided with an abstract, coordinate-derived "blind shape," leading to low confidence in adding digital boundaries into our system and high risk of misidentifying land when our Data Operations Team would support drawing fields.
+User Friction: When users received their CLU maps, many times they were provided with an abstract, coordinate-derived "blind shape," leading to low confidence in adding digital boundaries into our system and high risk of misidentifying land when our Data Operations Team would support drawing fields.

 Research, Interviews, and Testing